-If you’re over 30 years old and don’t have hospital cover, this affects you.
+If you’re over 31 years old and don’t have hospital cover, this could affect you.

 Here's some examples

-For a single 35 year old, your premium will attract an additional 10% loading on the base rate for private hospital cover.
+For a single 35 year old taking out private health insurance for the first time, your premium will attract an additional 8% loading on the base rate for hospital cover.

 Your joining age

-The loading is frozen at the rate that matches your joining age, which we call your "Certified Age of Entry" (CAE), so the earlier you join, the lower your loading will be.
+The loading is frozen at the rate that matches your joining age, which is called your "Certified Age of Entry" (CAE), so the earlier you join, the lower your loading will be.
 So even if you’re already over 31, it still makes sense to join as soon as possible to secure a lower loading.

 Once you’ve kept your private hospital cover for ten continuous years, you’ll stop paying that loading as a reward for your commitment to the private health system.